 And in the janitorial industry, where a cleaner not showing up can mean you putting on a pair of gloves and going to work, it may sometimes feel like you wear ALL the hats.

 What other challenges do you face in your janitorial company?
-Leave us a comment below — we’d love to hear from you!
+Email us to let us know!